mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

  </tr>
 </table>

-Version 4 is clearly not perfect however it does a pretty good job.
-The wrong

-#### Future Strategies {-}
+While version 4 has a lower rate of incorrect decisions than any previous version, it does still learn incorrect behaviours.
+Unlearning some of these incorrect behaviours could be difficult or impossible due to the infrequency of the triggering action.
+For example if an incorrect behaviour is triggered off of a temperature of exactly 70.0999984741211 it is unlikely that this precise temperature will be observed frequently enough to unlearn the behaviour.
 One future enhancement that could be made to the algorithm is the discretization of device data.
-Discretization of the data could allow the learning component to decide whether a change in a sensor value is significant enough that an action should be triggered.
-For example, only temperature changes of a certain number of degrees should be considered to be significant changes to the environment.
+Discretization of the data could increase the frequency of these events by treating groups of close values as the same event.
+For example, the system might consider any temperature in a range of 1 degree to be the same event.
+This would allow incorrect behaviours to be unlearned by decreasing the number of infrequent events observed during training sessions.